The Confident Eater

 Fixing fussy eating is a process

-As much as we may not want to hear this, it’s true.
+As much as you may not want to hear this, it’s true.

-Not only is it a process, but generally, we do need quite a bit of guidance to help us get out of the hole we’ve fallen or been pushed into.
+Not only is it a process, but generally, you do need quite a bit of guidance to help you get out of the hole you’ve fallen or been pushed into.

 If your child has not eaten well for 1, 2 or 5 years, or if they have never really taken well to food, it’s unrealistic to think that they will magically just snap out of their fussy eating.